 - Gaelscoil Chaladh an Treoigh

-4. Any remaining places are allocated randomly for all other applicant pupils.
+Any remaining places are allocated randomly for any/all remaining applicant pupils.

-Note: Within any of the categories 1, 2, 3 allocations will be random if necessary.
-Determined by allocation of places to pupils in Group 3.
+Note: Within any of the categories 1, 2 or 3, allocations will be random if necessary.
+Determined by allocation of places to pupils in Category 3.

-However, the number of students applying to the College for the academic year 2015/2016 is expected to be greater than the number of places which will be available.
+The number of students applying to the College for the academic year 2020/2021 is expected to be greater than the number of places which will be available.

 Consequently, there may be a limited number of places for students who apply.

 Therefore, the College proposes to allocate places to students in the following way;